herop/shared/README.md

 ### First - The Groundwork

-Create a folder (or of course use an existing one) for using with GitHub.
+Create a (or use an existing, like "shared") folder for using with GitHub.

++ Magit will need to create a folder in order to clone a repository (see below)
++ I didn't find a way to just _connect_ an existing folder to a repo

 ### Second - Dear GitHub, if you wouldn't mind